-Students write and submit a cover letter and 1-page resume for an entry-level position or internship of their choice.
+Students create and submit a 1-page resume for an entry-level position or internship of their choice.
 This should be error free and tailored to the job chosen.
 Students learn written communication skills and research skills to gain an understanding of a company and its opportunities for employment.